rajahaseebfayyaz/restaurantWebApp/TESTING.md

    4.3 Buttons "First Next Last" looks too close to the card box and background colour blend.
 I would like a better visual to differentiate between buttons and not random text on the foot of the page.

-   4.4 The page should inform default sort order, like displaying "Latest beer reviews" instead of just "Beer reviews" and sort that page by review date.
+   4.4 The page should inform default sort order, like displaying "Latest restaurant reviews" instead of just "Beer reviews" and sort that page by review date.

 5. **Review Detail Page**